 Hurricane Damage Roof Claim Settlement Deadline

 Here is what is so important about this.
 Many people had roof damage and do not realize it.
-When they go to sell their home, it will come up on a roof inspection.
+When they go to sell their home, it will come up on a roof inspection and a roof repair will be needed.
 The seller will be required to make the repairs by hiring a residential roofing contractor or put on a new roof if the roof is not repairable.
 Many roofs are not repairable because the tile system on their home is not made anymore, or because the percentage of damaged shingles is too significant.
 In that case, a new roof may be required.
 Many tile roofs cost over $50,000.

 If an insurance claim is filed and not closed it would be on record and the new buyer might not be able to obtain insurance.
 Choosing a roofer with extensive experience dealing with insurance companies is a must.
 The attorney they work with when the insurance company says no the first time is important too.
 Filing a claim is a big decision and should be done if you have damage, but you need to be prepared to follow through because the insurance company will not just hand over the money.